-Christina is an active member of the American Association for Justice and the Kentucky Bar Association.
+Christina is an active member of the American Association for Justice (AAJ), Women En Mass, and the Kentucky Bar Association.
 She is a co-chair of the AAJ Mirena Levonorgestrel-Induc

 Christina is a native of Farmington, Connecticut, and a 2012 graduate with honors of Western Connecticut State University in English Literature.
 She graduated from the University of Louisville Brandeis School of Law in May, 2015.
 While at the University of Louisville, Christina received the Top Grade Award in Jurisprudence, and focused her coursework on civil litigation and legal writing.
 Prior to joining Jones Ward, Christina worked as a clerk in the area of family and probate law, and as a research assistant in the areas of Criminal Procedure and Domestic Relations.
 Christina also served as an Admissions Ambassador Coordinator and student member of the Communications Committee.